Computer-Programming-B/HappyGarden/README.md

     wilt_flower()
     pgzrun.go()
     ```
-    Run your program and you should see flowers appear and eventually wilt in the garden.
+    Run your program and you should see flowers appear and randomly wilt in the garden.

 ### D. Watering Flowers
     7. * More to come*